A secret shifter prince. A poor American ballerina. To be together, they’ll have to defy a royal court.

 “What’s your name?”

-Such an innocent question.
+Such a supposedly innocent question.
 She glanced at him, met patient eyes.
-Studied the face with even, sculpted features that could only be described as classically beautiful.
-Dark hair and a stern mouth- but somehow a warmth reached out and set her at ease.
-Maybe it was silly not to be more cautious- just because he was tall and handsome and spoke without the uncouth brashness she’d grown used to in men her age, didn’t mean he wasn’t dangerous.
+Studied the face with even, classically sculpted features.
+Beauty didn’t mean goodness, though.
+Dark hair and a stern mouth—but somehow a warmth reached out and set her at ease.
+Maybe it was silly not to be more cautious—just because he was tall and handsome and spoke without the uncouth brashness she’d grown used to in men her age in this city, didn’t mean he wasn’t dangerous.
 Too much authority in the broad set of his shoulders.
 Strength in the tall body.
-But…
+But. . . .

 * * *